 Later, I wandered out of the room.
 We were the only ones on the floor, but I could almost see the sisters of the past as they moved in silence up and down the hall.
 In the dark prayer room, I peered through the curtains into the chapel below.
 The nuns used to be cloistered and would come into this room to pray and hold vigil during the night.
-I let the tears loose, and I felt as if someone was wrapping a blanket around me.
+I loosed the tears, and I felt as if someone was wrapping a blanket around me.

 I hadn’t thought about that experience for months, but I felt peace again in the remembering.
-What the sisters did for us didn’t take much time, but we felt so loved.
-And we couldn’t know at that point how badly we’d need that refreshment to strengthen us for what was to come.
+What the sisters did for us didn’t take much time, but we felt so loved — and we couldn’t know at that point how badly we’d need that refreshment to strengthen us for what was to come.

 I remembered all this again when my son and family stayed with us after their house was emptied and loaded for their move to Florida.
 So I put clean sheets on our bed for them and spritzed the potpourri.
 (I forgot to leave little mints on the pillows.)

-I bought a sample size bottle of manly-scented body wash and made Grandpa’s pancakes at my son’s request.
-Then I prepared a dish of lasagna, our traditional Christmas Eve supper.
-And I baked my son’s favorite blueberry muffins and packed the leftover ones for the trip.
+I bought a sample-size bottle of manly-scented body wash and made Grandpa’s pancakes at my son’s request.
+Then I prepared a dish of lasagna, our traditional Christmas Eve supper — and I baked my son’s favorite blueberry muffins and packed the leftover ones for the trip.

 Because sometimes it’s the simplest touches that speak the greatest love.

-I tried not to let the tears loose.
-But I wasn’t very successful.
+I tried not to let the tears loose, but I wasn’t very successful.